 Terri was born and raised in Iowa where she attended the University of Iowa.
 Terri was the first person in her father’s family to receive her college degree and the first in her mother’s family to earn a post-graduate degree.
 After graduating with honors she worked as a graduate research assistant and managed a behavioral psychology lab conducting a 5 year longitudinal study on attachment and behavioral development in children from infancy to preschool.
 Her research contributions and collaboration helped produce numerous publications in various psychology journals.
 Leaving research and academia she continued on her life-long dream of becoming a lawyer and advocating for children.
-Having to work often three separate part-time jobs while earning her JD, Terri is no stranger to hard work and brings that dedication and perseverance to her clients and their individual case every day.
+Having to work often three separate part-time jobs while earning her J.D,, Terri is no stranger to hard work and brings that dedication and perseverance to her clients and their individual case every day.
 Anxious to put her skills to work, and dreading yet another brutal Iowa winter, Terri moved to Tucson in January 2000 and completed her last semester of law school at the University of Arizona College of Law as a visiting student.
 During that time she was able to familiarize herself with the ever-growing Juvenile Court system and made connections she still cherishes today with other members of the community similarly dedicated to Juvenile and Family Law practice.

 In addition to her vast experience as an attorney, Terri is no stranger to Family Law proceedings from the other side of the table.
 Through her own life experience she too has been the concerned, divorcing parent struggling to make decisions for her own children amidst the devastation and conflict separating parents endure.
-Today she is the proud parent of two amazing children she has promised will not be affected by the disruptions in their lives she has experienced both as a single parent and a child of divorced parents.
+Today she is happily remarried and the proud parent of two amazing children she has promised will be minimally affected by the disruptions in their lives she has experienced both as a single parent and a child of divorced parents.
 With all this understanding and compassion, Terri makes the same promise to her clients: To help make these processes as productive as possible with the least amount of conflict and collateral damage as the parties and the system will allow.
 Too often the clients at Juvenile Court were the product of the problems and conflicts that started in Family Court by well-intended, caring parents who were unable or unwilling to put their differences aside for the well-being of their children.
 Regardless of your issue or conflict, Terri will do what she can to help you navigate the process and assist you and your family on to a new life experience.